gobwas/hashring/README.md

 This is an approach for load distribution across servers which I found convinient to be used in a few projects I had worked on in the past.

-I think it is good to implement it from scratch to synthesize all of my experience of work with it and share it with the community in hope it will help to build something good.
+I think it is good to implement it from scratch to synthesize all my experience working with it and share it with the community in hope it will help to build something good.

-Two values of this packages are:
+The key points of the package:
-1) Efficiency of concurrent read operations
+1) Efficient concurrent read operations
-2) Correct handling of write operations (the order of adding items on different processes doesn't matter; hash collisions are kept in mind).
+2) Correct handling of write operations (order of insertions on different processes doesn't matter; hash collisions are handled properly).

 # Installation